data-gymnasia/courses/content/intro-statistics/content.md

 > id: maximum-likelihood-estimation
 ## Maximum Likelihood Estimation

 So far we've had two ideas for building an estimator for a statistical functional $T$: one is to plug $\widehat{\nu}$ into $T$, and the other—kernel density estimation—is closely related (we just smear the probability mass out around each observed data point before substituting into $T$).
-In this section, we'll learn another approach which is suitable for parametric models and has some compelling properties.
+In this section, we'll learn another approach which has some compelling properties and is suitable for choosing from a parametric family of densities or mass functions.

 [Continue](btn:next)

 ---
 > id: step-intro-log-likelihood

-Let's revisit the example from the first section where we looked for the Gaussian distribution which best fits the available data.
-This time, we'll include a "goodness score" so you can get a lot more precise.
+Let's revisit the example from the first section where we looked for the Gaussian distribution which best fits a given set of measurements of the heights of 50 adults.
+This time, we'll include a goodness score for each choice of $\mu$ and $\sigma^2$, so we don't have to select a best fit subjectively.

 The goodness function we'll use is called the **log likelihood** function, which we define to be the log of the product of the density function evaluated at each of the observed data points.
 This function rewards density functions which have larger values at the observed data points and penalizes functions which have very small values at some of the points.
 This is a rigorous way of capturing the idea that the a given density function is consonant with the observed data.

 Adjust the knobs to get the goodness score as high as possible (hint: you can get it up to about $-135.8$).